NekomimiOwO/AinoCompanion/README.md

 - Add debug rays to the jump
 - Add debug rays for navmesh navigation
 - explode often deactivates her for a long time on ground (just pick her up and drop her, and she should come back...).
+- rewrite and revise the readme to make it seem less artificial.

 Below, a test of how the readme will look like: